gauravfodekar/NodeJSNotes/README.md

 Singletons are used in various contexts, such as managing configuration settings, database connections, caching systems, thread pools, and more, where it's crucial to ensure that only one instance exists to maintain control, consistency, and resource efficiency.

-67 #explain little bit about factory design pattern?
+67. # explain little bit about factory design pattern?
 The Factory design pattern is a creational pattern that provides an interface for creating objects, but it allows subclasses to alter the type of objects that will be created.
 In essence, it abstracts the process of object creation and delegates the responsibility of determining which class to instantiate to its subclasses.
 This pattern promotes loose coupling and flexibility in your code by decoupling the client code from the specific class it instantiates.

 Key components and characteristics of the Factory pattern: